I am a Year 12 student, but intending to go to university next year. Am I eligible for a PwC Scholarship?

-Your school will be able to support you and will be able to help, possibly, even to proof read your CV and additional question answers.
+Your school, mentors or family/support network will be able to support you and will be able to help proofread your CV and additional question answers.

 As part of the PwC Scholarship programme, scholarship winners should plan to make themselves available for the opportunity to experience a Summer Internship in their penultimate year of study.
 This is the summer in between your second to last year and final year at university.
 You’ll find out more about our profession and people, while earning a competitive salary at the same time.

 A Summer Internship is an opportunity to experience what working at PwC is all about.
 Our goal is to make this learning experience fun and enjoyable.
 We will help you choose which business area you’ll be working in depending on your degree and preferences.
-You’ll also be provided with on the job training and have an opportunity to start to tackle some of the work you would be performing as a Graduate with us.
 Closer to the time, your mentor will talk to you about their experience, as well as give guidance around which area of the business is right for you.

-Winners are under no obligation to continue to work for us as a Graduate, but we hope that the relationships developed, the experience gained and the fun had, will make us your employer of choice.
-Depending on your performance during your Summer Internship, and the needs of the business, you may be offered a permanent role with PwC as a Graduate.
+Winners are under no obligation to continue to work for us as a Graduate, but we hope that the relationships developed, the experience gained and the fun had, will make us your employer of choice for a Graduate role.

-Once our winners have been announced, we get in touch to invite you to a prize giving event at your nearest PwC office.
+Once our winners have been announced, we get in touch to invite you to a prize giving event at your nearest PwC office or your school.
 This is a great opportunity for you to celebrate your achievement along with your parents or guardians, a school representative, past winners and PwC staff.

 From the start of the university year, we’ll keep in contact with you on a regular basis, and provide you with a mentor.
-This person will be someone who has been working with us for a year or two.
 They can help with any queries and keep you up to date with what is happening.
 They will also help you choose an area of the business you’d like to work in, and help you settle in when you start your Summer Internship.

-While there are no guarantees on work placement, we certainly hope a high number of our scholarship winners will end up working for us.
+There are no guarantees, however we certainly hope a high number of our scholarship winners will end up working for us.